 'That sounds like something by Noncarrow', can be a compliment to the complexity and unplayability of a music composed for human musicians.
 It can also be a somewhat disparaging remark about music made complex for the sake of effect using electronic processing.
 We welcome and hope to provide the impetus different styles of autonomous composed or improvised music for midified acoustic musical instruments.
 However, simply 'pushing the envelope' of the technical limitations of human players by electronic means would counter the ideas of a composer like Noncarrow.
 His musical visions were his own, basically unplayable by one person, which was his reason for writing for player piano, and these new ideas about rhythmic and melodic polyphone were very much of the 20th and 21st centuries.

-The Conlon Foundation is interested in setting up communications with interested organizations to share information and further developments in this field.
+The Conlon Collective is interested in setting up communications with interested organizations to share information and further developments in this field.
 Projects with music schools and conservatoria are of great importance to this end and we welcome proposals for new inititatives.

 (*)